 Flexibility in choosing the technology.
 As services are independent, they can communicate with each other by HTTP protocol or socket.
 Most often, communication is implemented with REST or events.
 So, based on this, you can choose technology that is better for each service.

 The higher level of agility.
 In summary, all these things together give you a higher level of agility.

 You might face a couple of issues while developing an application with microservices, but there are still ways to cope with them.

 Communication between services.
 It might be challenging to find a way to implement communications between services.
-For example, when you have front-end and mobile applications that should work offline, you would usually choose REST as the best practice for front-end clients' communication.
+For example, when you have front-end and mobile applications that should work offline, you usually choose REST as the best practice for front-end client communication.
 However, to communicate between microservices, sometimes, it might be more reasonable to use RPC instead.